Ideas for a new tax on big businesses like Amazon swirl in Seattle as debate heats up again

 Democratic Socialists of America activists already are preparing to collect signatures for a ballot initiative, while Councilmember Lisa Herbold says she and her council colleagues could draw up a tax proposal and send that measure to the ballot.

-“We’re not relying on the council,” said Democratic Socialist activist Philip Locker, noting opponents could again try to referendum any legislation.
+“We’re not relying on the council,” said Democratic Socialists activist Philip Locker, noting opponents could again try to referendum any legislation.

 Herbold declined an invitation to Monday’s rally because Sawant hasn’t written legislation yet and because Herbold disagrees with singling out a company that “a huge segment in our city works for and an even larger segment uses.”